 Compassion: To be compassionate is to feel for others.
-We do this by keeping our hearts open to the cause of all people and reaching out to them in a spirit of hospitality.
+We do this by keeping our hearts open to the cause of all people and reaching out to them in a spirit of mercy.

 Justice: To be just is to be concerned about achieving fairness for all.
 We do this by promoting the dignity of all people and upholding their rights as human beings.